Skip to main content

 Orientation

-University Health Service (UHS) Information Session for International Students
+University Health Service (UHS) 101: Health Care at U-M for International Students

-The University Health Service (UHS) is the campus health clinic for members of the University of Michigan community.
+The University Health Service (UHS), a part of University Health and Counseling, is the campus health clinic for members of the University of Michigan community.
 In this session, you’ll learn about the many services offered by UHS and how you can take advantage of them!
-This session will be presented by the Medical Director of the University Health Service.
 You can expect the presentation to last 30 minutes, followed by 15 minutes reserved for your questions.

 Register Here